 Museum of Art

-Founded in 1959, the Colby College Museum of Art is one of the nations’ premier college museums.
+Founded in 1959, the Colby College Museum of Art is the nations’ premier college museum.
 The 26,000-square-foot Alfond-Lunder Family Pavilion opened in July 2013 adding 10,000 feet of exhibition space and a floor dedicated to the College’s Art Department, providing new studios for photography and fine art foundation classes.
 More >

 Each summer Colby plays host to continuing medical education programs as well as professional conferences, seminars, and youth sports camps.
 Colby is the only private liberal arts college in the nation accredited to offer Category 1 credit for the Physician’s Recognition Award of the American Medical Association.
 More >